MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/find-hardware-submission.md

 # Find a hardware submission

 All hardware submissions that have been submitted by your organization are displayed on the **Drivers** page of the hardware dashboard.
-To find a specific hardware submission, you can search two different ways:
+To find a specific hardware submission, you can search either:

 - using plain text search